RababHanda/Pewlett-Hackard-Analysis/README.md

 2. Approximately 36,000+ engineers are retiring.
 These are highly technical roles, which would require specific qualifications from candidates.
 Therefore, the company must try to allocate most resources to replenishing and training the engineering department

 3. There are fewer employees avaible to train than there will be requiring training.
 This can overcome by having 1 employee train multiple people.
-However, as can be seen in the following table, the ratio of trainees to trainers is incredibly high for certain titles (Senior Engineers, Senior Staff and Technique Leaders)
+However, as can be seen in the following table, the ratio of trainees to trainers is incredibly high for certain titles (Senior Engineers, Senior Staff and Technique Leaders).
+Since these are senior positions, the company should try to promote internal employees from the same department instead of hiring external ones, so that the training burden is lessened.
+This way, the older employees (who have now been promoted) will be available to train the newer ones, but also require much less training/mentoring themselves for the senior positions they will now be holding.

 | Title | Employees Retiring | Employees in Mentorship Program | # of Trainees per Mentor |
 | --- | :---: | :---: | :---: |